nirb/watcher/README.md

 # watcher
-# will arrancge your life
+# Will arrange your life